Sash Window Replacement, Renovation and Upgrade FAQs

 - Low E Windows Do Not Block All Natural Light

-Fineo is a new type of vacuum-sealed unit which offers a better U Value than standard units while retaining a thin profile.
-At the moment, it’s fairly expensive, but as popularity increases, prices will come down.
+Fineo is a new type of vacuum-sealed unit manufactured in Belgium, which offers a better U Value than standard units while retaining a thin profile.
+It has a better lifespan than conventional units and also improves accoustic dampening.
 These units are ideal for Georgian style multi-pane windows.

 Fineo 8 (7.7mm thick) has a U Value of 0.7